Yandex Cloud

 Warning

-You cannot change the scaling type after you create your Managed Service for Kubernetes node group.
+You cannot change the scaling type after creating a Managed Service for Kubernetes node group.

 12. Under Computing resources: